farmera/sare_grant/how_plants_see.md

 ###### Figure 3.
 Narrow band spectral response of a Parrot Sequoia camera.

 Specialized multispectral cameras contain 'band-pass' filters which taper each wavelength of light into a much narrower band.
-Gaining access to a narrow band allows a far more precise estimate of the actual luminosity value reflecting off an object.
+Gaining access to a narrow band allows for far more precise estimates of the actual luminosity values reflecting off an object.

 In __Figure 3__  the spectral response of a Parrot Sequoia camera is shown.
 With this camera green light is captured in the 530–570 nm band